 Anger and fear are natural responses.
 People with dementia often don’t recognize they have a problem.
 They just know that the world is not as they expect it to be.

 Determining when and how to phase out responsibility for decision making can be difficult.
 A care manager can give you a sense of the stage of dementia.
-He or she can help walk you through the formal diagnosis process.
-A care manager can also help you find resources now and to plan for the future.
+They can help walk you through the formal diagnosis process.
+A care manager can also help you find resources now and plan for the future.

 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.

 You don’t have to do this alone At A Family Member HomeCare, we understand dementia.
-Give us a call at 1-866-992-3264, toll-free.
+Give us a call at 1-866-Brian-XO (866-274-2696).
 We’d be happy to help with resources for everyone in the family.